 Day One Travel & Arrival at The Cottages at South Seas Island Resort

 Checking in was a breeze after I drove from the airport.
-I made it right on time for check in.
+I made it right on time for check-in.
 I love it when a plan comes together.
-This resort has huge 2 bedroom villas that are 1,900 square feet.
+This resort has huge 2-bedroom villas that are 1,900 square feet.
 If they would sell me one, I might move in.
-That is larger than my 2 bedroom home I live in now.
+That is larger than the 2 bedroom home I live in now.
 They say the rooms will sleep 8 and I believe them.
 The sheer scale of these accommodations is impressive.

 These villas or suites also have something unique, which is an upstairs loft area.
 The living room boasts a sleeper sofa.
-You see, the sleeper sofas in other vacation properties but they are not often queen size and you do not have that bonus loft area which is perfect for teens, or older children.
+You see, the sleeper sofas in other vacation properties are not often queen size and you do not have that bonus loft area that is perfect for teens, or older children.

 - Cable TV

 Then the resort itself offers all of these options.

 - On-Site Restaurants